Top Pick for

 Tourmaline plates, also known as ionic plates, react differently to heat than other plate types by becoming negatively charged.
 This heats the hair from the inside out and helps heat the hair more quickly and reduce frizz.
 Tourmaline straighteners are suitable for those with damaged hair.

 While it might be tempting to grab one of the cheapest straighteners available, shelling out a bit more typically gets you a straightener that will last longer, heat up more quickly and do less damage to your hair.
-For more ideas, check out our list of the best straighteners this year.

 Ultimately, choosing a straightener comes down to what type of hair you have and how you plan to use it.